wokwi/wokwi-docs/docs/parts/wokwi-pushbutton.md

 - The blue button does not simulate bouncing.
 Pressing on it once will only print a single pair of "pressed" and "released" messages.
 - The red button simulates bouncing.
 Pressing on it once will print multiple "pressed" and "released" messages.

+### Stickiness

+If you want the button to stay pressed, Ctrl-click it (Cmd-click on Mac).
+It will cause the button to stay pressed until the next click.
+This is useful when you need multiple buttons pressed at the same time.

 ### Examples

 | Result                                | Attrs                     |